-Of particular note is the intention to put in place a Potton Green Wheel as this will provide a well surfaced circular bridleway around the perimeter of Potton, with a number of spokes leading to the centre of the town.
+The aim of this vision is to put in place a Potton Green Wheel.
+This will provide a well surfaced circular bridleway around the perimeter of Potton, with a number of spokes leading to the centre of the town.
 It will also link with the planned improved cycle ways to Biggleswade, Sandy and Gamlingay.
 This infrastructure should result in encouraging a better use of and interaction with the natural rural environment with the associated benefits to health and leisure opportunities.